cloud-native-canada/k8s_setup_tools/docs/kubectl_tooling/krew.md

 # Extending `kubectl`

-Couple years ago K8s community introduced abn easy way to extend kubectl via `plugins`.
+Couple years ago K8s community introduced an easy way to extend kubectl via `plugins`.

+Plugins are in fact "applications" (executable files) named `kubectl-<plugin_name>`, that are executed when you call `kubectl plugin_name`.

 `Krew` is the plugin manager for `kubectl` command-line tool and it's  maintained by the Kubernetes SIG CLI community.